abdo-eldesokey/pncnn/README.md

   year={2018}
 }
 ```
 ---

 ## Dependecies
-The code was tested with Python 3.7.4 and PyTorch 1.4, but it should work on any PyTorch version > 1.1
+The code was developed using Python 3.7.4 and PyTorch 1.4, but it should work on any PyTorch version > 1.1

 * pytorch>1.1
+* torchvision>0.5.0
 * json
 * matplotlib
 * opencv